How often do you have services?

 - When you join our Temple family, you join a sacred community.
 Your Temple family rejoices with you as we celebrate lifecycle events and provides support and caring when you are facing difficulties.
-When you are recently released from the hospital, Temple’s Caring Congregation brings you home-made chicken soup.

 - When creating a Passover seder for the entire family is just too much work, we welcome the entire family to join us at our annual Congregational seder, where everyone sits at the same table….no children’s table at The Temple!

 - Rabbi Bahar prepares our families and participate in your lifecycle events, baby namings for girls and boys, brit for boys, B’nai Mitzvah, Confirmation and weddings.
 And the clergy are here for you when you face illness, personal troubles and deaths.

 - Learning at Temple is a lifelong experience, not something we provide only to our children.
 There are weekly learning sessions, multi-session seminars and individual, stand-alone learning opportunities.